nikhiljerry29/Shop-Login/README.md

 ### Usage

-1. After clonning the project, navigate to your command line and install all the dependencies
+1. After cloning the project, navigate to your command line and install all the dependencies

 ```
 npm install
 ```

-2. Create `.env` file at root location and intialize below keys.
+2. Create `.env` file at root location and intialise below keys.
 As mentioned above the application is configured for using MongoDB as a database.

 ```
 MONGO_URI=